Amerax/EZpad/README.md

 The board will automatically restart and load the firmware.
 Once it restarts, the macropad is ready to use.

 The firmware configures the five push buttons, rotary encoder, encoder push switch, and OLED according to the pin mapping documented below.
+Default behavior includes common shortcuts like copy and paste.

 ---
 **Schematic**